MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Requested:**

-     - Initiated request is received from Case and task management for Final settlement is waiting to process.
+     - Waiting to process the initiated request is received from Case and task management for Final settlement.

         - *In The action field is following to,*